GeoffSCollins/PolTools/docs/read_through_transcription.rst

 Behavior
 ==========================================================================
-``read_through_transcription`` will report the position relative to the 3' end of the regions provided and the sum of the 3' reads at that position (50 bp intervals).
+``read_through_transcription`` will report the position relative to the 3' end of the regions provided and the sum of the 3' reads at that interval.

 For example: